PaddlePaddle/PaddleVideo/README.md

 # Special Applications

-we release some interesting applications in this branch.
+we release some interesting projects in this branch.

 - [VideoTag](VideoTag/)